l00sy4/LuciSocks/README.md

 # LuciSocks

-LuciSocks is SOCKS5 server that can also bind on a Tailnet IP.
+LuciSocks is performant SOCKS5 server that can also bind on a Tailnet IP.

 ### Usage